11699 views

 Here’s the average truck driver salary in the Netherlands compared to other Western European Union countries.
 To make it easier to understand how much you can earn, we’ve shown how much you can earn per hour.
 As you can see below, the Netherlands is at the top of the list.

-Country Hourly Rate (EUR) Monthly Salary (EUR)
+Country Hourly Rate (Gross EUR) Monthly Salary (Gross EUR)* Additional Context for 2026

 How Much Are Truck Drivers Paid in the Netherlands? – Final Takeaways